mvrdevelopment/spec/mvr-spec.md

 #### Node Definition: Connection

 This nodes defines an connection of two scene object.
 The connection can be an electrical or data connection.
+The defined Connection Node Attributes are specified in Table 61.

 Node name: `Connection`

-##### Table 62 — *Connection Node Attributes*
+##### Table 61 — *Connection Node Attributes*

 | Attribute Name | Attribute Value Type                      | Default Value               | Description                                           |
 | -------------- | ----------------------------------------- | --------------------------- | ----------------------------------------------------- |